 An entirely new six-year undergraduate Medicine program was introduced in 2004.
 The Program is highly integrated both horizontally and vertically.
 All courses are interdisciplinary: biomedical sciences are integrated with one another and with the social and psychological sciences.
 The scientific basis of medicine and clinical experience go hand in hand throughout all years of the program.

 We also continue to grow in research and facilities.
 At the end of 2009 the Lowy Cancer Research Centre was completed, making it one of the largest cancer research facilities in the world – up to 400 scientists working on adult and childhood cancer research.
-In 2011 work started on a major refurbishment of the Wallace Wurth building and the new premises for the Kirby Insitute (due for completion in 2014).
+The Wallace Wurth building had a major refurbishment along with new premises for the Kirby Insitute, completed in 2014.